Research

 o We

-have been looking at the problem of supervised, self-supervised, and
+have been looking at the problem of supervised, self-supervised, and unsupervised

-statistical and system heterogeneity)
+and system heterogeneity)

 o We